cw4444/recruitment-impact-dashboard/README.md

 ## Notes

-The dashboard currently uses illustrative sample data so the interface can be reviewed and iterated before connecting to live recruitment sources.
+The dashboard currently uses illustrative sample data so the interface can be reviewed and iterated before connecting to live recruitment sources using MCP frameworks